marlowe-contrib/marlowe-oracle-service/docs/guide-to-implement-a-new-validator.md

 Other interesting details we might note in the documentation are the fact that it has an inline datum (which will be useful when decoding the datum), and that it informs two feeds, instead of just one.
 What does this mean for our implementation?
 That we will have two possible choice names for a single oracle, and that our lookup function will possibly need to return two feeds.

+### Defining the parameters

+The parameters missing are the ones related to the Oracle and the information we need for the lookup of the oracle feed UTxO within the reference inputs.
+These parameters may vary but it will generally be an address, and the asset class (or the Policy Id) of an NFT identifying the oracle feed.

+As we saw in the previous section, Orcfax provides an address and a Policy Id, and we will have two choice names.
 Then, our validator’s parameters will look like this: https://github.com/marlowe-contrib/marlowe-oracle-service/blob/9970c85e43b4e771a232a16db11a69d4e1975377/on-chain-bridge/validators/bridge.ak#L56-L62